Visit New York in 5 days

 Two other ways to discover this bridge:

-FOR MORE DETAILS ON THE CRUISE, CLICK HERE
+FOR MORE INFORMATION ON THE BIKE RIDE, CLICK HERE

-Day 3 of our 5-day New York itinerary is dedicated to museums.
-Even if you are not a big art lover, doing at least one museum while visiting New York in 5 days is for me a must.
-You can report this day according to the weather: museums are perfect for a rainy day!
-So don’t forget to check the New York forecast.
+Day 3 of our 5-day New York City itinerary is dedicated to museums.
+Even if you are not a big art lover, doing at least one museum while visiting New York in 5 days is a must.
+You can postpone this day according to the weather: museums are perfect for a rainy day! 😄 Don’t forget to check the New York forecast.

-If the weather is going to be bad at the end of the week, place the days to visit the museums at the end of the week instead.
+If the weather gets bad towards the end of the week, place the days to visit the museums at that time instead.

 Dedicated only to modern and European art, you can admire the most beautiful works of Van Gogh, Picasso, Cézanne, Kandinsky, Matisse...